 2cups dairy or non-dairy milkany variety*

 Insert the trivet or rack inside the inner pot of your pressure cooker.
 Add 1-½ cups cold tap water to the inner pot.

-Inside a 7 cup heat-safe bowl, mix together the oats, 1 cup water, 2 cups dairy of choice, a dash of salt, and flaxseed if using.
-Please note that Pyrex is NO longer approved for using inside and instant pot.
+Inside a 7-cup heat-safe bowl, mix together the oats, 1 cup water, 2 cups milk of choice, a dash of salt, and flaxseed if using.
+Please note that Pyrex is NO longer approved for use inside an instant pot.

-Remove the bowl carefully from the pressure cooker and then serve with desired toppings or allow to cool and store in the fridge to reheat as needed.
+After 10 minutes, remove the bowl carefully from the pressure cooker and then serve with desired toppings.

 Steel-Cut Oats: Use regular, not quick-cooking steel-cut oats and select certified gluten-free if needed.
 Milk: Use dairy or non-dairy milk like coconut milk, almond milk, or soy milk.
 It is important to note if you are using a high-fat dairy (like coconut cream or whole milk), use no more than 1 cup of the full-fat dairy product and 2 cups of water.
 This will prevent the dairy from separating in the instant pot.Doubling the Recipe: This recipe can easily be doubled as long as it fits inside your heat-safe bowl.
 Cooking Oats in Inner Pot: Combine 1 cup of oats with 3 cups of water (no milk or non-dairy milk) and cook on high pressure for 6 minutes with a 10-minute natural pressure release.
 Storage: Leftover steel-cut oatmeal can be stored in the fridge in an airtight container for up to 5 days.Note On Heat-Safe Bowl: When I first wrote this post, I suggested using an oven-safe glass dish, since then Pyrex has come out to say that their dishes are not safe in the Instant Pot, therefore I recommend this stainless steel bowl.